caslynphang/is213esd/README.md

 2. Run "docker-compose up" in the folder that holds the docker-compose.yml file
 3. Open up login.html in browser
 4. Key in details to login if user has an account, or click sign up to sign up for new account
-5. Once at home page, user can have a look at the recommended stocks or choose to search for a particular stock to buy or sell
+5. Once at home page, user will see the recommended stocks based on trade volume or they can choose to search for a particular stock to buy or sell

 ### :globe_with_meridians: Buy Stocks
 6. User can search for the particular stock to buy